Morse Code Translator

 The system spread across the world and became the backbone of international communication for over a century.
 Every entry in the english to morse code chart has its own distinct pattern, making it one of the most recognizable codes ever created.

-This morse code translator handles both directions: type English and get dots and dashes, or paste morse code and get plain English back.
+It handles both directions: type English and get dots and dashes, or paste Morse code and get English back.
 For another classic encoding system, the Binary Code Translator converts text into ones and zeros.

 - Type or paste English text into the left box